Orisabiyi/qr-component-code/README.md

 ## MY PROCESS

-On coming across this layout project, I first thought of the various ways to make use to successfully produce a replicate of the page then move on to coding the layout.
-My thought process listed below;
+- Created the html structure

-- The body will contain the background-color,
+- The body element general styling
-- I then decided to create a container to accomodate all of the other components e.g the qr-image, text etc,
-- Then centered the container,  using the position, translate, top amd left properties,
-- Placed the image in a container to center it using margin: auto; property
-- Decided to place the text in a container to create a clean code and also seperate both text from the image nicely and neatly.

-The above list is my thought process in short for comprenhensive understanding, you can check out my code from my github account which is above.
+- The body element a class of container to help center the card across the X and Y axis also for a more logical html and neater styling.
+- Decided to make the image dependent on the container.
+- Created a variable for the colors, fontsize and shadow using css variable.

 ## NOTICE
-This website is only optimized for Desktop and Mobile(ranging from 0 - 600).
+This website is mainly optimized for Desktop and Mobile view.
-I majorly used th rem units for easy responsiveness of the page which lead to shorter code in my media query.
 I also used two breakpoints for my mobile view, one is for the recommended mobile view (375px) while the second is for all mobile view (600px).